Maximum Likelihood Estimation (MLE)

 From Probability to Likelihood

-Suppose we observe \[ \{w_i\}_{i=1}^n, \] where each \(w_i\) has density or pmf \[ f(w_i;\theta), \qquad \theta\in\Theta\subset\mathbb{R}^k. \]
+Suppose we observe \(\{w_i\}_{i=1}^n\), where each \(w_i\) has density or pmf \[ f(w_i;\theta), \qquad \theta\in\Theta\subset\mathbb{R}^k. \]

-If the observations are independent, then the joint density is \[ f(w_1,\ldots,w_n;\theta)=\prod_{i=1}^n f(w_i;\theta). \]
+If the observations are independent and identically distributed (i.i.d.), the joint density factors as \[ f(w_1,\ldots,w_n;\theta)=\prod_{i=1}^n f(w_i;\theta). \]

 Definition — Likelihood Function

-Given the observed sample, the likelihood function is \(\mathcal{L}_n(\theta)=\prod_{i=1}^n f(w_i;\theta)\)
+Given the observed sample, the likelihood function is \(\mathcal{L}_n(\theta)=\prod_{i=1}^n f(w_i;\theta)\).

 The Maximum Likelihood Estimator